-Central Michigan University Research Corporation (CMURC) is a coworking space, incubator and accelerator created nearly two decades ago.
+Central Michigan University Research Corporation (CMURC) is a professional coworking space with accelerator programs focused on product and strategic development for entrepreneurs to positively impact the economy in the Great Lakes Bay Region.
 The organization is a single point of contact for startups and established businesses who want to harness the intellectual, technological, and material resources of Central Michigan University to grow their ideas and businesses.
+Created nearly two decades ago, it brings together local, regional and statewide partners to accelerate the success of entrepreneurs, growing businesses, and jobs by leveraging the resources of Central Michigan University, the Mount Pleasant SmartZone, and the Michigan Economic Development Corporation's 21st Century Jobs Trust Fund.

-CMURC partners', throughout the Great Lakes Bay Region, with local chambers of commerce along with economic development organizations, to provide critical resources to small businesses.
-This includes anything from development to assistance in securing financing.
-Recognized as one of the Michigan Economic Development Corporation's Smart Zones, serving the Governor's Prosperity Region 5, CMURC expanded from the Mount Pleasant location to open a second facility in Uptown Bay City in March 2017.
-This venture demonstrates that CMU is a community partner in spurring economic development activities in order to graduate and retain more Michigan residents and improve our state's economy and future development.
+Recognized as one of the top Michigan SmartZones, CMURC expanded from the Mount Pleasant location to open two new facilities in Uptown Bay City in March 2017 and Riverfront Saginaw in September 2018.
+This venture demonstrates that CMU is a community partner in spurring economic development activities to graduate and retain more Michigan residents and improve our state's economy and future development.